shivam-min/percona_server_test/README.md

 VirtualBox - https://www.virtualbox.org/

 A working Vagrant environment - http://vagrantup.com/

-an Internet connection for the VM's
+An Internet connection for the VM's

 ## Instructions to use